-If a new ground of rejection is raised, see \$ 1208.01.

-For case having patentability report see § 705.01(a).
+If a new ground of rejection is raised, see § 1208.01.
+For case having patentability report, see § 705.01(a).
 Request by the examiner to present arguments at the oral hearing.

-1208.01 New Reference, New Objection or New Ground of Rejection in Examiner's Answer [R-42]
+1208.01 New Reference, New Objection or New Ground of Rejection in Examiner's Answer

-At the time of preparing his answer to an appeal brief, the examiner may decide that he should cite a new reference, raise a new objection, or apply a new ground of rejection (new reference, double patenting, statutory bar or other reason for rejection) against some or all of the appealed claims.
-The group director's approval must be obtained prior to writing the answer for any new reference or new ground of rejection or objection incorporated in the examiner's answer.
-See § 1003, item 15.
+At the time of preparing the answer to an appeal brief, the examiner may decide that he or she should cite a new reference, raise a new objection, or apply a new ground of rejection (new reference, double patenting, statutory bar or other reason for rejection) against some or all of the appealed claims.
+All answers citing new references or containing new grounds of rejection or objection must be routed over the supervisory primary examiner's desk for review and approval.
+The supervisory primary examiner will stamp "approved" and sign his or her approval.
+Note § 1002.02(d), item 3.

-After prior approval of the group director is obtained, all answers citing new references or containing new grounds of rejection or objection must be routed over the supervisory primary examiner's desk.
-These should then be brought to the attention of the director for his review and approval.
-The director will stamp on all copies of the answer prior to mailing if it meets with his approval.
-Note § 1003, item 15.
 If approval is given to the citation of new references, the answer will be mailed by the group and will include copies of the new references.
-Reference Processing Section (RPS) will not be involved in these actions.
-Also, a PO-892 must be completed for the file for use by the printer in case of issuance as a patent.
-The Board will return to the group director's office any answer containing (1) any newly cited reference (for any purpose) or (2) a new ground of rejection, where such answer does not bear an approved stamp.
+Also, a PTO-892 must be completed for the file for use by the printer in case of issuance as a patent.
+The Board will return to the group director's office any answer containing (1) any newly cited reference (for purpose) or (2) a new ground of rejection, where such answer does not bear an approved stamp.